bambooforest/IntroDataScience_Spring_2022/10_Dimensionality_reduction_clustering_I/README.md

 # Data practical

--   As always, write a nicely structured **scientific report** in R Markdown, which you will eventually upload on github (you hopefully know how to do this until now :grin:)
+-   As always, write a nicely structured **scientific report** in R Markdown, which you will eventually upload on GitHub (you hopefully know how to do this until now :grin:)
 -   Look at the data sets that are available from the `datasets` package or from the `mlbench` package.
 For example the iris data from the